 Eleven years have passed since the day we landed in Australia.
 We are all Australian citizens now, I have local experience and I have met lots of lovely people who intentionally or unintentionally have helped me along the way.

-Working long hours under the pressure and insecurity of being a proud immigrant from Iran who was being mostly underestimated and hardly trusted by her new fellow country mates, caused me to not only miss precious years of my daughters’ childhood but also develop a couple of health issues.
-It took me ten years to accept the reality of my new life and start to appreciate the valuable experiences I had gained through the life challenges which contributed vastly to my mental and spiritual growth.
+Working long hours under the pressure and insecurity of being a proud immigrant from Iran, mostly underestimated and hardly trusted by her fellow countrymates, caused me to not only miss precious years of my daughters’ childhood but also to develop a couple of health issues.
+It took me ten years to accept the reality of my new life and to start to appreciate the valuable experiences I had gained through the life challenges.

 Future

-Creating this website and brand has been one of my first steps toward creating my dream life in which I would not only be proud of my roots but appreciate the opportunities that were given to me in my new country.
-I appreciate any love or positivity you could bring to this new world of mine.
+Creating this website and brand has been one of the first steps towards creating my dream life.
+A life wherein I am proud of my roots but also appreciate the opportunities given to me in my new country.
+I value any love or positivity you can bring to this new world of mine.

 Zahra Pedram Jafari (Zarzar)